Congregations Acting for Justice and Empowerment

 CAJE also won the expansion of public transportation up the Highway 41North corridor, connecting the thousands of unemployed people in Vanderburgh county with the over 200 employers located in the 41 North corridor.
 The route has served more than 23,000 riders and is in talks of being expanded.

-In the past year, CAJE has trained over 120 leaders, nearly 500 leaders participated in our annual listening process and over 200 leaders have participated in building strong justice ministry networks in their congregations.
+In the past year, CAJE has trained over 120 leaders, over 600 leaders participated in our annual listening process and over 200 leaders have participated in building strong justice ministry networks in their congregations.

 713 North Second Ave.